When to repair your computer and when to replace it

 Because of the difficulty in testing hardware and the many types of hardware setups we cant completely cover all instructions on how to do this your self but they can be looked up on the internet.

-If you don’t feel comfortable running these tests yourself or you want a more a more thorough look at your computer you can give us a call and we will help.
+If you don’t feel comfortable running these tests yourself or you want a more thorough diagnosis of your computer you can give us a call and we will help.